This easy and quick pencil skirt pattern is the perfect fit

-If you’re looking for a simple yet comfortable and flattering skirt, this easy womens skirt tutorial is it!
-This tutorial will teach you how to make your own simple skirt pattern with elastic waist, made for your own body shape and measurements and that will fit you perfectly.
+If you’re looking for a simple but comfortable and flattering skirt, this knit pencil skirt is it!
+This skirt tutorial will teach you how to make your own simple skirt pattern with elastic waist, made for your own body shape and measurements and that will fit you perfectly!